Covering all of South Wales - View Areas

 We use one of the most reputable and long-lasting cremation services in South Wales.
 They have been accredited through the IAOPCC (International Association of Pet Cemeteries and Crematories) which ensures the highest of standards of quality and integrity.
 We have visited their premises and witnessed the cremation process ourselves and we trust them fully.

 We are ALWAYS able to accommodate Home Euthanasia appointments within the same day.
-Depending on the time of contact, we might not be able to ensure the appointment falls within our normal working hours and would need to be treated as an Out of Hours emergency (which would carry an extra charge of £144).
+Depending on the time of contact, we might not be able to ensure the appointment falls within our normal working hours and would need to be treated as an Out of Hours emergency (which would carry an extra charge).

 Please, give us a call immediately.
-We understand how suddenly our pets can deteriorate, so we are available at all times and will endeavour to arrange an appointment as soon as possible.
+We understand how suddenly our pets can deteriorate, so phone us and we will endeavour to arrange an appointment as soon as possible.

 We understand how sudden health changes may happen, so we are always able to accommodate a Home Euthanasia on the same day.
 However, we encourage our clients to arrange these appointments with as much time as possible in order to avoid the stress of trying to arrange them in a rush.